bra2h3li/Learning-journal1/read7.md

+The <script> Tag
+In HTML, JavaScript code must be inserted between <script> and </script> tags.

+  JavaScript Functions and Events
+A JavaScript function is a block of JavaScript code, that can be executed when "called" for.

+For example, a function can be called when an event occurs, like when the user clicks a button.

 JavaScript Operators:
 -Assign values to variables and add them together
 Var X =5;
 (assing the value 5 to x)

 the assignment operator (=) assigns a value to a variable.